 - Prevention of parking issues is key.
 Erect notices and signage to highlight parking rules and mark appropriate spaces where parking is allowed and the maximum period for which a vehicle may be parked

-- Include parking guidelines in the by-laws so owners and residents are also clear about the rules regarding visitor parking in common areas.
+- Include parking guidelines in the by-laws or building rules so owners and residents are also clear about the rules regarding visitor parking in common areas.

-- Move the vehicle before the five days’ notice period has passed
+- Dispose of the vehicle before the notice period has passed

 - Move the vehicle to an unsafe or unreasonable location

-- Damage the vehicle while moving it to another location – you would need to cover the costs of any damage made in the process of moving.
+- Damage the vehicle while moving it to another location – you will need to cover the costs of any damage made in the process of moving.

 Council enforcement of strata parking

-Under section 650A of the Act, a fee-for-service agreement with Local Council can be entered into for parking management services.
-This means council rangers can erect parking signage in strata parking areas, patrol the area to ensure the parking signage is complied with, and issue parking infringement notices if it is not.
-Under this arrangement, Council would handle disputes that may arise from parking violations.
+Under section 650A of the Act, a fee-for-service agreement with your local council can be entered into for parking management services.
+This means council rangers can erect parking signage in strata parking areas, patrol the area to ensure the parking signage is complied with and issue parking infringement notices if it is not.
+Under this arrangement, the council would handle disputes that may arise from parking violations.
 A parking agreement must be approved by special resolution at a general meeting.

-Queensland’s legislation and Victoria’s legislation are both silent on removing vehicles obstructing common property and there seems to be is no certainty for a committee as to their rights to tow vehicles from common property and pass on the towing expenses to the owner of the offending vehicle.
-We recommend approaching the matter cautiously and seeking legal advice before taking an action to remove a vehicle from common property both in Victoria and Queensland.
+Queensland’s legislation and Victoria’s legislation currently don’t have much published information on removing vehicles obstructing common property.
+There also seems to be is no certainty for a committee as to their rights to tow vehicles from common property and pass on the towing expenses to the owner of the offending vehicle.
+We recommend approaching the matter cautiously and seeking legal advice before taking action to remove a vehicle from common property both in Victoria and Queensland.

-If you’d like to find out more on managing parking problems in your strata property, download our FREE Community Living guide on by-laws.
+If you’d like to find out more on managing parking problems in your strata property, download your free Community Living guide on by-laws.
 Or for a consultation to review your by-laws by our Kemps Petersons Legal team, click here.